rsdoiel/antenna/archives/2025/socal_north_2025.23.md

 ---

-## After hours of peaceful 'No Kings' protest, police enforce overnight curfew in downtown LA
+## Tens of thousands of Angelenos gather for 'No Kings' protest, LAPD arrests dozens for alleged curfew violations

 date: 2025-06-14, updated: 2025-06-15, from: The LAist

-The organized opposition was timed for the day President Trump is hosting a rare U.S. military parade in Washington that's taking place on his 79th birthday.
+The LAPD said there were 35 arrests for allegedly violating the curfew order overnight.
+In all, the department said there have been 561 arrests related to protest activity since last Saturday.

 <br>